Xunnamius/hashnav/README.md

 		function(e){ console.log('Catch all:', e); }
 	);

 For more information on how to use the observer/trigger system, read the [documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ObserverTriggers).
 Again, you may also be interested in a live demo of the *whole* class, available here: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav).
+[Click here](https://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#PMIX "Browse to it!") if you would like to view HashNav's method index.

 Syntax
 ------